 - Perform accesses speculatively.
 The processor is permitted to read a location marked as Normal without it being specifically requested by software.
 For example, the processor might use pattern recognition to prefetch data before software has requested it, based on the patterns of previous accesses.
 This technique is used to expedite accesses by predicting behavior.

 - Re-order accesses.
 The order that accesses are seen in the memory system might not match the order that the accesses were issued in by software.
 For example, a processor might re-order two reads to allow it to generate a more efficient bus access.
 Accesses to the same location cannot be re-ordered but might be merged.

-These optimizations can be considered as freedoms that allow the processor to employ techniques to speed up performance and improve power efficiency.
+Think about these optimizations like freedoms that allow the processor to employ techniques to speed up performance and improve power efficiency.
 This means that the Normal memory type usually gives the best performance.

 Note: The processor is permitted to optimize in these ways, but that does not mean it always will.
-How much use a given processor will make of these freedoms comes down to its micro-architecture.
-From a software perspective you should assume that the processor might do any or all of them.
+How much use a given processor will make of these freedoms depends on its micro-architecture.
+From a software perspective, you should assume that the processor might do any or all of them.

 Limits on re-ordering